For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Third-Party Exposure

-MASQ provides premium front-end (UI) subscription services, that users can opt-in to, which utilize BoomFi as a payment processor.
-Any subscription or identifying information (such as email address or wallet address) provided is subject to BoomFi’s Privacy Policy and TOS.
-These additional services are optional, and MASQ only references a wallet addresses to facilitate the premium services access on the MASQ Browser or MASQ Extension App.
+• MASQ provides premium front-end (UI) subscription services, that users can opt-in to, which utilize BoomFi or Stripe as a payment processor.
+Any subscription or identifying information (such as email address or wallet address) provided is subject to BoomFi’s Privacy Policy and TOS or Stripe Privacy Policy .
+These additional services are optional, and MASQ only references a wallet address and/or email address to facilitate the premium services access on the MASQ Browser or MASQ Extension App.

 Community platforms such as X (formerly Twitter), Telegram and Discord (and others) may have officially moderated server groups by MASQ, and any information that is posted there by public member users is subject to the privacy policies of those platforms.